 2. Products and Tools You'll Need to Bleach Your Hair

 What worked better for me is that I bought the items below on sale, and ended up spending around $20.

-- Developer: I bought 40-volume developer when I went blonde.
+- Developer: I bought a 40-volume developer when I went blonde.
 My hair was very resistant to the 30-volume developer I used before, and I was getting fed up.
-HOWEVER it is much safer for your hair if you use a low volume (10 or 20) several times.
+HOWEVER, it is much safer for your hair if you use a low volume (10 or 20) several times.
 You can purchase cream or clear developer, though clear is usually cheaper.
 I DO NOT RECOMMEND USING 40 VOLUME DEVELOPER!
 When I initially wrote this article and used it, I ended up with a bit of damage to my hair because it was so strong.
 Instead, I recommend using a 10 or 20 and bleaching gradually.
 Stripping all of your color in one go is incredibly bad for your hair, if it is as dark as mine was.

 - Hair dye brush: Use this to apply the powder/developer mixture, any old one will do.

 - Toner: If you are going for platinum or any sort of blonde, you'll want to get toner, but if you're bleaching your hair to put some other fancy color in it, you probably won't need the toner.
-Read more about toner and how it works here!
+Read more about toner and how it works!

 - Mixing bowl (preferably glass), gloves, tin foil, and a giant hair clip.

 3. Preparing and Mixing the Bleach